LadyBhie/LadyBhie/README.md

-### Other Stuff I do for fun
+### 🌝 Other Stuff I do for fun

 - I like talking, so I talk about Business.
 Users.
-Tech (BUT Podcast)
+Tech

 - I write personal love letters.
 I can send you one if you want, just say "[I do](https://www.linkedin.com/newsletters/bams-7233877166860476416)"